 - The site is ‘Active’

-- The Active Site Home Page is ‘InMaintenance’
+- The Active and Inactive Site Home Pages are ‘InMaintenance’

 It may also be sensible to set the Site Label and Site Name to ‘Fastcall’ so you can find it later.

 4. Give the Site Guest User a license

 On the Force.com Site detail page look for a button named ‘Public Access Settings’ > ‘Assigned Users’ > Click on the name ‘Site Guest User’.
 This will take you to the Salesforce page for the Site Guest User.
 Scroll to the bottom of the page to ‘Managed Packages’ > Assign Licenses.
 Select Fastcall.
 The Site Guest User should also have a Fastcall Site Guest Permission Set.